The

 maintains the

 character of a royal gallery.
-It contains many important works
+It contains many

 especially those of the 16th and 17th